DeekshithaKalluri/jobboard-rest-api/README.md

 ## What Is This?

 This is the **backend API** of a job board platform — think the engine behind Indeed or LinkedIn Jobs.

+I built this to understand how real backend systems work end to end — from taking an HTTP request to storing data in a database and sending a response.
+It models a simplified job board: users sign up, post jobs, and search listings.

 A recruiter can sign up, log in, and post job listings.
 A job seeker can browse and search listings without needing an account.
 JWT tokens ensure only the person who posted a job can edit or delete it.